What teams will the Home School Saints play?

 What is the cost?

-The cost for one child is $350 plus $50 to offset insurance costs which includes all equipment (white practice shirt, black practice shirt, pants, game jersey, shoulder pad and helmet.
-If you have a 2nd player from the same family, the cost is reduced for that player to $300 registration plus $50 to offset the insurance cost.
-If you have a 3rd player from the same family, the cost is reduced for that player to $250 registration plus $50 to offset the insurance cost.
-All additional players from the same family will be $200 registration plus $50 to offset the insurance cost.
+The cost for one child is $300 plus a $100 deposit to offset insurance costs which includes all equipment (practice shirt,, pants, game jersey, shoulder pad and helmet).
+If you have a 2nd player from the same family, the cost is reduced for that player to $250 registration plus the $100 deposit to offset the insurance cost.
+If you have a 3rd player from the same family, the cost is reduced for that player to $200 registration plus the $100 deposit to offset the insurance cost.
+All additional players from the same family will be $200 registration plus the $100 to offset the insurance cost.
 There is financial assistance if needed on a limited basis.
+Also, the players are given the opportunity to fund raise, and 50% of what they sell will offset their fees.

 What is not provided?